Herman Brenner White: Research and career

 White held various roles at Fermilab since joining in 1974.
 Working with his supervisor, Ray Stefanski, he developed a simple formula to calculate neutrino flux.
 In 1976 he joined Yale University as a research fellow.
 He joined Florida State University for his doctoral studies, earning a PhD in 1991.
 He joined the Universidad Autónoma de San Luis Potosí to work on kaons.
 In 1994, White was appointed the Illinois Research Corridor Fellow and adjunct professor at North Central College.
 He also worked on the neutrino oscillation experiment (E701) and SciBooNE.
 He studies neutrino cross-sections and muon conversion.
 In 2006 his life story was recorded by the HistoryMakers of Chicago as part of the oral history archives.

 White supports students from diverse backgrounds in their careers in physics.
 In 2010 White was awarded the American Physical Society Edward A. Bouchet Award for his work on the Tevatron experiment and outstanding public service.
 He serves on the advisory board for QuarkNet, National Society of Black Physicists and the Illinois Institute of Technology.
 He is a member of the Teachers Academy for Mathematics and Science in Chicago.
 He served on the advisory panel for the United States Department of Energy and National Science Foundation.
 He ran for congress in the 11th congressional district of Illinois in 2016.
 In 2017 he appeared in a series of online videos for Science the Day!.
 He took part in The Story Collider in Batavia, Illinois in 2018.
+In 2025, he became a fellow of the American Physical Society "For inspiring leadership and advocacy for physics, science education, and communication with policy makers, governments and the public, and for outstanding contributions to several areas of high energy physics."